- City Government

 - Garbage, Recycling & Waste Reduction

 - Utility Services

 - Animal Services

 WaterLab-City Partnership with UCSC

-City Council approved the Agreement with UCSC to implement a water technology teaching and research facility to be called WaterLab.
+City Council, at its June 25th Meeting, approved the Agreement with UCSC to implement a water technology teaching and research facility to be called WaterLab.
 The facility will be located at the Water Resources Center, 500 Clearwater Lane.

 The WaterLab facility will offer an extremely unique opportunity to teach students and perform research in an established professional industrial wastewater treatment environment.
 This partnership will bring positive local and